Pistachio Baklava Cake

 In a food processor, combine the panko, pistachios, baking powder, baking soda, salt and cinnamon and pulse until the pistachios are finely ground.

-In the bowl of a stand mixer fitted with the whisk attachment, whisk together the eggs and sugar for about 5 minutes, until the mixture is thick and pale.
+In the bowl of a stand mixer fitted with the whisk attachment, whisk together the eggs, vanilla, and sugar for about 5 minutes, until the mixture is thick and pale.
 Use a rubber spatula to gently fold in the pistachio mixture until incorporated, being sure not to overmix.

 Evenly divide the batter into the prepared pans, being careful not to deflate the batter.
 Bake the cakes for about 25-30 minutes or until a toothpick inserted into the center comes out clean.